Harvey Reid has played and taught guitar for 30 years, was a former national

 recording of yourself in your apartment with a stage mike and

-a cassette deck than you would in the world's best studio.
+a baic recording rig than you would in the world's best studio.
 The

 sound quality will not be better, but sound quality does not matter